Douglas M. Fasciale

-Douglas M. Fasciale (born November 5, 1960) is an American lawyer who serves as an associate justice of the Supreme Court of New Jersey.
+Douglas M. Fasciale (born November 5, 1960) is an American lawyer who serves as a justice of the Supreme Court of New Jersey.
 He is a former judge of the New Jersey Superior Court, Appellate Division.
-In August 2022, he was appointed by Chief Justice Stuart Rabner as a temporary associate justice of the Supreme Court of New Jersey.
+In August 2022, he was appointed by Chief Justice Stuart Rabner as a temporary justice of the Supreme Court of New Jersey.
 In October 2022, he was confirmed to a permanent position on the court.

 Early life and education

-Fasciale was born on November 5, 1960 in Hackensack, New Jersey.
+Fasciale was born on November 5, 1960, in Hackensack, New Jersey.
 He received a Bachelor of Arts from Seton Hall University in 1982 and a Juris Doctor from Seton Hall University School of Law in 1986.
+In May 2023, Fasciale received a Master of Laws degree in judicial studies from Duke University School of Law's Bolch Judicial Institute, a program for sitting judges, and was the graduating class speaker.
+His Master of Laws thesis, "A Case Study Analyzing How Trial Judge Experience Shapes Intermediate Appellate Review of Discretionary Determinations," was published by the Seton Hall Law Review.